arafatm/arafatm.github.io/_articles/agile/shape-up.md

 don’t, we let it go.
 There’s nothing we need to track or hold on to.

 What if the pitch was great, but the time just wasn’t right?
-Anyone who wants to advocate for it again simply tracks it independently—their own way—and then lobbies for it six weeks later.
+Anyone who wants to advocate for it again simply tracks it independently - their own way - and then lobbies for it six weeks later.

 ### xxx Decentralized lists[](#decentralized-lists)